 BA in English, Washington University in St. Louis

-MA and PhD in English and American Literature, Washington University in St. Louis
+MA in English and American Literature, Washington University in St. Louis

 In addition to his role as director, Dr. Patterson teaches a variety of literature and writing courses including Monsters in the Middle Ages, Argumentation, and Critical and Researched Writing.
 He is also a four-year academic advisor and serves on the prehealth and pregrad advising teams in the College of Arts and Sciences.

 What brought you to The Writing Center?

 I first came to Washington University as a first-generation college student.
 Even then, I knew I wanted to stay here to serve those who would come after me.
 Over time, I discovered a passion for writing (probably because of my troubled relationship with it), and that passion led me to The Writing Center – a place where writers come together to serve other writers.

 What do you like most about working with writers at The Writing Center?